Adapting Large Language Models to Domains via Reading Comprehension: Related Work

 \textbf{Retrieval-augmented Prompting.} Retrieval augmentation enhances LLMs by integrating external domain-specific information without modifying the model parameters~\citep{ChatDoctor, ChatLaw, Lawyer-LLaMA}.
-LLMs gain domain context from sources like documents, domain-specific knowledge graphs, or neural networks with parametric domain knowledge.
 This enables LLMs to better answer domain-specific questions and address issues like hallucination.
-In such cases, seamless integration of external knowledge into LLMs is crucial, existing methods typically concatenate retrieved knowledge to the LLM’s input or intermediate layers.
-However, it's important to allow LLMs the option to accept or reject retrieved information due to potential incompleteness or conflicts~\citep{Domain-LLM-Survey}.
+It's important to allow LLMs the option to accept or reject retrieved information due to potential incompleteness or conflicts~\citep{Domain-LLM-Survey}.
 Training LLMs to incorporate domain knowledge can aid in making such informed acceptance or rejection decisions.